JudyKaye Nungala Knox

-Judy is a Kamilaroi (Gomaroi) woman from the southwest QLD and northern NSW border area, with family connections to the Kooma, Manandanji, Bigambul and Gungarri peoples of southern QLD.
-Adopted by the Walpiri/Warramungu people of the central desert.
+JudyKaye is a Gamilaraay/Yuwaalaraay woman from SW QLD/NW NSW border area, with family connections to the Kooma, Manandanji, and Gungarri peoples of SW QLD.
+Adopted by the Warumungu/Kaytetye people of the Barkly region of the NT.

-Her background has been in the education field and community development and she has taught at primary schools, TAFE, through to lecturing at University.
-Her work is informed by 15+ years in the field of trauma and trauma recovery, holding a Masters degree in Trans-generational Trauma and a Certificate in Indigenous Therapies.
-Judy also holds an Associate Diploma in Aboriginal Community Development.
-Her social work experience includes working with families, communities (in remote, rural and urban settings) and individuals which incorporates case management, counseling, therapeutic groups, parenting groups, youth and support groups.
-Judy headed a ‘Crisis Response Team’ in delivering and responding to community distress in many parts of Australia.
+JudyKaye’s work is informed by 22+ years in the field of trauma and trauma recovery, holding a Certificate in Indigenous Therapies at CQU and a Master’s degree in Indigenous Studies – Wellbeing SCU.
+She also holds an Associate Diploma in Arts in Aboriginal Community Development from South Australian Institute of Technology/Uni of SA.
+Her social work experience includes working with families, communities (in remote, rural and urban settings) which incorporates case management, counselling and therapeutic groupwork.
+She has worked as a Trauma Therapist for QLD Health, Juvenile Justice Caseworker for J.J.
+NSW, and a Family Wellbeing Support worker/counsellor at Namatjira Haven Drug and Alcohol Healing Centre.
+JudyKaye headed a ‘Crisis Response Team’ in delivering and responding to community distress in many parts of Australia.
 She has also delivered trauma and recovery training/workshops in Timor Leste and PNG.

-Judy believes in facilitating an atmosphere that invites creative activities and conversations for change.
+She has training qualifications – TAE Training and Assessment and Cert.
+4 Workplace Assessment and Training.
+JudyKaye believes in facilitating an atmosphere that invites creative activities and conversations for change.

 JudyKaye currently lives in Brisbane, where she grew up.

 *Time Line Therapy™ Practitioner – TLTA Awarded 2018